How to Lose Your Job From Sexual Harassment in 33 Easy Steps

 3. Receive a Facebook message out of the blue from Ken Kurson, a Big Important Male Editor at the New York Observer, saying he loves your work and wants you to consider writing for him instead.
 Push him off for six months, as you’re under contract.

-4. Wear a sundress to a lunch meeting with him six months later, because it’s June in New York City, and it’s a scorcher.
-Immediately regret this sartorial choice the minute the Big Important Male Editor says something like, Wow, it’s so weird, here we are talking about your story about your breast cancer while I’m staring at your breasts.
+4. Wear a sundress to a lunch meeting with him six months later, because it’s June in New York City and it’s a scorcher.
+Immediately regret this sartorial choice the minute the Big Important Male Editor says something like, Wow, it’s so weird—here we are talking about your story about your breast cancer while I’m staring at your breasts.

 5. Ignore this comment and the other comments, questions, and emails that follow about how his marriage might be breaking up, and would he be a hot commodity on the dating market, as simply the awkward ramblings of a Man in a Vulnerable Place.
 Focus on the job.
 You want this job.
 You think he’s offering you $65,000 to jump ship, which is less than you’re earning now, but the new paper has greater reach and is a better opportunity, so maybe you can work hard and prove your mettle, just like at the last job, and get a raise in the future.